 AIS Prevention in the Future

 Park Board staff will continue to evaluate and improve its AIS prevention program from year to year.
-AIS Inspectors will be collecting data during inspections to continue to help inform decisions about future efforts.
+AIS inspectors collect data during inspections to help inform decisions about future efforts.

 Under Minnesota law, it is illegal to transport aquatic plants and animals as well as water, to and from water bodies.
 Failure to comply with Minnesota AIS regulations can result in fines up to $1,000.